-- 8.34.1 When a player loses his helmet, the player must immediately re-assemble and put on his helmet or leave the floor. - When a player in possession of the ball loses his helmet he must immediately release the ball by passing or shooting. - 8.34.2 MINOR PENALTY Failure to immediately re-assemble the helmet and wear it, or leave the floor shall result in a minor penalty to the offending player.
+8.34.1 When a player loses their helmet, the player must immediately re-assemble and put on their helmet or leave the floor.

+When a player in possession of the ball loses their helmet they must immediately release the ball by passing or shooting.

+8.34.2 MINOR PENALTY - Failure to immediately re-assemble the helmet and wear it, or leave the floor shall result in a minor penalty to the offending player.

-SECTION 8H OTHER INFRACTIONS
+SECTION 8G OTHER INFRACTIONS